-If you’re a courier service or a company that handles any sort of delivery, then your business is sure to receive questions from customers about their order, deliverability, payments, etc. You can go bot-first in your support to handle all these FAQs, thus saving time for both your customers who can now help themselves and your agents.
-Let’s look at how you can use this online delivery bot template for your business in this article.
-Depending on your support model, you will be able to tweak the bot template - hide/show relevant flows, add more dialogs depending on your use case, connect your bot to your Answers module for handling FAQs, and more.
+If you’re a courier service or a company that handles any delivery, your business will surely receive customer questions about their orders, deliverability, payments, etc. You can go bot-first in your support to handle all these FAQs, thus saving time for both your customers who can now help themselves and your agents.
+In this article, let’s look at how you can use this online delivery bot template for your business.
+Depending on your support model, you can tweak the bot template - hide/show relevant flows, add more dialogs depending on your use case, connect your bot to your Answers module for handling FAQs, and more.

 You can customize your bot to match your brand and deploy it on the self-service widget to take it live.

-This template covers 3 major use-cases that are common across e-commerce businesses.
+This template covers three major use-cases that are common across e-commerce businesses.

 Order status: Your customers can view and track the status of their order, get the tracking URL and open it in a new tab

-Cancel an order: They can share the reason for cancellation and opt to cancel the request and even have a refund request initiated.
+Cancel an order: They can share the reason for cancellation, opt to cancel the request, and even initiate a refund request.

-Add delivery address: They can add new addresses, and even classify them as ‘Home’ or ‘Office’ for managing the delivery.
+Add a delivery address: They can add new addresses and even classify them as ‘Home’ or ‘Office’ to manage the delivery.

-Check for COD: figure out if COD (Cash On Delivery) is applicable for their location
+Check for COD: Determine if COD (Cash On Delivery) applies to their location.

-Payment issues: have any issues or questions related to their payments sorted.
+Payment issues: Sort out any issues or questions related to their payments.

 The following are to be considered if you’re deploying this bot template for your business:

-Authenticating using OTP: All the relevant flows, by default, have the native OTP authentication enabled for ensuring secure transactions/conversations.
-To use the native OTP auth functionality, read this article.
+- Authenticating using OTP: All the relevant flows, by default, have the native OTP authentication enabled for ensuring secure transactions/conversations.